 And on that wisdom I’ll wrap up today’s interview.
 Thank you again for spending time with me William and giving readers a little more appreciation of you as an author.

 Want to find out more about William?
-Contact him at the following locations:William Mansfield
+Contact him on Twitter at:William Mansfield